Sign-up for the latest Lookout news and threat research

-Yeah, and actually, same here I was, I've heard about the fire i one first and then kind of came back to SolarWinds.
-And one thing I thought was actually pretty impressive on the part of fire I was how quickly they came forward and said, hey, you know, here's what happened, here are the tools that were compromised.
-You know, just kind of gotta give a a plus one a kudos to them.
-It's something that no one ever wants to have happened to them.
-And, you know, they definitely did the right thing and coming forward helping other people stay informed.
-And now on top of that, you know, I think that the security community in general has done a pretty good job of supporting them really kind of showing that it's a team sport.
-Yeah,
+Yeah, and actually, same here, I was… I'd heard about the FireEye one first and then kind of came back to SolarWinds.
+And one thing I thought was actually pretty impressive on the part of FireEye was how quickly they came forward and said, “Hey, you know, here's what happened, here are the tools that were compromised.”
+You know, just kind of gotta give an a-plus and kudos to them.
+It's something that no one ever wants to have happen to them.
+And, you know, they definitely did the right thing in coming forward, helping other people stay informed.
+And now, on top of that, you know, I think that the security community in general has done a pretty good job of supporting them, really kind of showing that it's a team sport.

 Tim LeMaster 04:32

-that's a great point.
+Yeah, that's a great point.
 Yeah, team sport is a good way to describe it.
-Although all these companies compete at some level, or many of them.
-Do.
-You know, at the end of the day, we're talking about customers and government agencies and large enterprises against an adversary that is, at least within the press and the analyst community thought to be a nation state, Russia specifically.
-So we all want to obviously do the right thing and do everything we can to detect and prevent us.
+Although all these companies compete at some level, or many of them do.
+You know, at the end of the day, we're talking about customers and government agencies and large enterprises against an adversary that is, at least within the press and the analyst community, thought to be a nation state, Russia specifically.
+So we all want to obviously do the right thing and do everything we can to detect and prevent this.

 Hank Schless 04:58

 Absolutely.
-So we'll Before we dive into really how sophisticated this threat was, or is because it's still, you know, it's still out there.
+So we'll… Before we dive into really how sophisticated this threat was, or is, because it's still, you know, it's still out there.
 What exactly did the threat actor do to get the malware installed?
-But really, you know, the term, the term backdoor has been thrown around a lot in the media.
+But really, you know, the term, the term “backdoor” has been thrown around a lot in the media.
 What does that refer to?
-And then on top of that, do you think there's anything else that people need to know about what the factor did once they were able to to install this malware?
+And then on top of that, do you think there's anything else that people need to know about what the actor did once they were able to install this malware?

 Tim LeMaster 05:26

 Yeah, so a backdoor is a term that's commonly used in the threat community, typically to describe some alternate access method to, you know, a software environment or solution or maybe even hardware.
-But, you know, on alternate access methods, let's say it's sometimes it's sort of associated with a developer leaving a backdoor for himself or herself to come in later and access the environment, if the user gets locked out, or something like that.
-In this particular case, though, what was interesting was it this is really a supply chain compromise.
-So the bad actors, they compromised, this built environment at solar winds, so that when the users downloaded this update, or new version of solar winds, the threat actors would, you know, have their Trojan horse malware inserted.
+But, you know, on alternate access methods, let's say it's sometimes sort of associated with a developer leaving a backdoor for himself or herself to come in later and access the environment; if the user gets locked out, or something like that.
+In this particular case, though, what was interesting was, this was really a supply chain compromise.
+So, the bad actors, they compromised this built environment at SolarWinds, so that when the users downloaded this update, or new version, of SolarWinds, the threat actors would, you know, have their Trojan horse malware inserted.
 And then they could leverage that position to spread laterally and access other solutions, other information in that organization.
-So this concept of a backdoor is really about creating an environment that allowed that attacker to come in later, and access a broader range of services and information.
+So this concept of a backdoor is really about creating an environment that allowed that attacker to come in later and access a broader range of services and information.

 Hank Schless 06:47

 And not just a broader range of services and information, but a pretty broad range of targets as well.
-I mean, you think about the web that is spread out when one software update gets distributed out to you know, X number of, you know, solar wind says they have about 18,000 customers, but nothing's been confirmed that every single one of those is compromised, it seems now about about 250 of them, I think is the latest number, is that right?
+I mean, you think about the web that is spread out when one software update gets distributed out to you know, X number of, you know… SolarWind says they have about 18,000 customers, but nothing's been confirmed that every single one of those is compromised.
+It seems now about 250 of them, I think, is the latest number.
+Is that right?

 Tim LeMaster 07:11

-That's a number that has been used, or I've read, I think anytime is an adversary, a savvy win, like this one leverages this kind of a backdoor to access an environment, they don't want to burn their access too quickly.
+That's a number that has been used, or I've read.
+I think anytime an adversary has a savvy win like this one; leverages this kind of a backdoor to access an environment; they don't want to burn their access too quickly.
 And so they want to be very selective about where they exercise that access privilege, and only use it in a place where they see the most value.
-So you know, a small organization, that wouldn't be a high value compromised for them, they wouldn't even bother to exercise that malware.
-And whereas a large government agency or fortune 500 company or something like that, where the value of that information might be much higher, that's where they're going to apply, or leverage their access to get more information.
+So, you know, a small organization –– that wouldn't be a high-value compromise for them.
+They wouldn't even bother to exercise that malware.
+Whereas a large government agency or fortune 500 company or something like that, where the value of that information might be much higher, that's where they're going to apply or leverage their access to get more information.